mapbox/tableauGeocode/README.md

 ![ps](assets/dockerps.png)

-Once you have confirmed that your image is running, open Tableau Prep 2019.3 and add a [Script node](https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm#add-a-script-to-your-flow).
+Once you have confirmed that your image is running, open Tableau Prep 2019.3 (and above) and add a [Script node](https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm#add-a-script-to-your-flow).

 Your configuration will look as follows: